Shih Tzu Lifespan

 Quality of Life

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Shih Tzus are prone to.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Shih Tzus are prone to.

 Veterinary Care Schedule for Shih Tzus

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Shih Tzu.
-Here is the recommended schedule:
+Below is a general framework.

 Cost of Shih Tzu Ownership